Mrudul-Bhatt/QuizApp/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+To make sure the app fetches data from database, cd into backend and run npm start backend server will be running on http://localhost:4040

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />